-Winter Wednesdays – February 2019
+Winter Wednesdays – February 2020

 10 am at the Smith Museum of the Arlington Historical Society*

-Welcome to our ninth year of Arlington Historical Society members gathering to hear interesting talks and enjoy refreshments on mid-winter mornings!
+Welcome to our tenth year of Arlington Historical Society members gathering to hear interesting talks and enjoy refreshments on mid-winter mornings!

-* Note: Please check our website the morning of the scheduled talk for postponements or cancellations in event of inclement weather.
+* Note: Please check our website the morning of the scheduled talk for postponements or cancellations in event of inclement weather. www.arlingtonhistorical.org